jermin2/songs/README.md

 # Songs
-An online database to find/store/edit songs, and sort them into songbooks.
+An online database to find/store/edit songs, and sort them into song books.

 A project written in Python, JavaScript, Django as a Final Project for CS50W Web Programming Course 2021